TomNisbet/nqsap/docs/_docs/build-13-flags.md

 and ROM output problem is causing the flag registers to load unpredictably.

 The new design has the following features:
-* Four flags that match the behavior of the 6502's Carry, Zero, Negative, and oVerflow flags.
+* Four flags that match the behavior of the 6502's Carry, Zero, Negative, and oVerflow flags
-* An instruction's microcode can set any or all of the flags independently.
+* An instruction's microcode can set any or all of the flags independently
-* Flags can be read or written to the bus, allowing push and pull of the processor status.
+* Flags can be read or written to the bus, allowing push and pull of the processor status
-* External hardware to control the conditional jump instructions, requires no ROM address lines.
+* External hardware to control the conditional jump instructions, requires no ROM address lines

 The left side of the schematic contains the logic to determine the flag values to be set.
 The 74LS157 in the center allows the flags to be loaded from a hardware source like the ALU